 - Moving to CDMX for work — first-month checklist even if you’re not an employee

 Ready to book?
-Contact us with your preferred neighborhood, dates, and WiFi speed requirements.
+Book direct with your preferred neighborhood, dates, and WiFi speed requirements, or message us first.
 We’ll find you a place where you can actually focus.